© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Priory, Reigate is a scheduled monument protected by Historic England under reference 1005929.
 View the official record →

-The Priory, Reigate is a monastic site founded in the twelfth century as an Augustinian priory.
+The Priory, Reigate is a Cluniac priory founded in the late eleventh century as a daughter house of the Norman monastery of Lewes in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005929.

 The Priory, Reigate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005929.